cespare/goclj/README.md

 particular functions and macros.
 The value is a sequence of pairs; the first element of each pair is either a string or sequence of strings; the second element of the pair is the indentation rule to apply to the given names.

+The names may be given with or without a qualifying namespace.
+If there is an indent-override for `foo`, it will apply to any list form starting with the symbol `foo` whether it's written as `foo` or `ns/foo`.
+If the indent-override is for `my.ns/foo`, then it only takes effect if:

+1. the symbol is written as `my.ns/foo`, or
+2. if the symbol is written as `a/foo` and there is a require containing `[my.ns :as a]`, or
+3. the symbol is written as `foo` and there is a require containing `[my.ns :refer [foo]]`.

 The allowed indentation rules are as follows: